-The increase in total cost of revenue for the three-month period ended March 31, 2016, as compared to the same period in 2015, was primarily due to increases in:
+The increase in total cost of revenue for the three- and six-month periods ended June 30, 2016, as compared to the same periods in 2015, was primarily due to increases in:

-- amounts paid to network providers for bandwidth fees to support the increase in traffic served on our network; - amounts paid for network build-out and supporting services related to the increase in server deployments and investments in network expansion; - payroll and related costs of service personnel due to headcount growth in our services organization to support our increase in Services revenue, and our network operations personnel to support our other solution revenue; and - depreciation of network equipment and amortization of internal-use software as we continued to invest in our infrastructure and release internally developed software onto our network.
+amounts paid for network build-out and supporting services related to the increase in server deployments and investments in network expansion;

+- payroll and related costs, as well as stock-based compensation, of service personnel due to headcount growth in our services organization to support our increase in Services and Support revenue, and our network operations personnel to support our other solution revenue; and - depreciation of network equipment and amortization of internal-use software as we continued to invest in our infrastructure and release internally developed software onto our network.

-Our cost of revenue as a percentage of revenue also increased during the three-month period ended March 31, 2016, as compared to the same period in 2015.
+Our cost of revenue as a percentage of revenue also increased during the three- and six-month periods ended June 30, 2016, as compared to the same periods in 2015.
 The increase was primarily the result of our increased investments in the strategic expansion of our network.